gwolosh/ExData_Plotting1/README.md

 ## Making Plots

-Each of the scripts, plot1.R, plot2.R... generate the respective plots.
+Each of the scripts, plot1.R, plot2.R, plot3.R and plot4.R call PrepData.R to
+load the dataframe.
+After the data is loaded the correct plot is generated.

 ### Plot 1 -- Reference